Breast/Chestfeeding Course for Health Care Providers

 Breastfeeding Answers: A Guide For Helping Families 2E, Nancy Mohrbacher, June 1, 2020 release

-• Establish breastfeeding as the cultural norm in hospitals, communities and the workplace.Ìý
+• Establish breastfeeding as the cultural norm in hospitals, communities and the workplace

-• Discuss health implication of prescribed medications and recreational substances on breastmilk/breastfeeding.ÌýÌý
+• Discuss health implication of prescribed medications and recreational substances on breastmilk/breastfeeding

-• DiscussÌýkey frameworks such as Family-Centered Maternity & Newborn Care Principles and Primary Health Care & Population Health including informed/shared decision making, social determinants of health, health equity, cultural humility & safety, trauma informed care, and importance of community partnership
+• Discuss key frameworks such as Family-Centered Maternity & Newborn Care Principles and Primary Health Care & Population Health including informed/shared decision making, social determinants of health, health equity, cultural humility & safety, trauma informed care, and importance of community partnership.

 Do I have to be a nurse to take this course?
 What are the Pre-requisites?

-You will have to have some sort of health care background as the course is a fourth year health science course.
-You do not have to be a nurse, but nursing is one easy way to get the requirements.
-You need to be familiar with biological pathways, research, etc. However, if you want to start and have a basic understanding while you get your science courses as required by IBCLC (see pathways link), you can take our popular 20 Hour Breastfeeding Course: Foundational Concepts:ÌýÌý /programs-courses/continuing-education/perinatal-career/20-hr-breastfeeding
+No, you do not need to be a nurse, however it is recommended you are either a student or practicing health care provider as the course is equivalent to a fourth year health science course.
+If you want to start and have a basic understanding while you get your science courses as required by IBCLC (see pathways link), you can take our 20 Hour Breastfeeding Course: Foundational Concepts.

-Can I sit the IBCLC exam after I finish this course?Ìý
+Can I sit the IBCLC exam after I finish this course?

 I would like to become a Lactation Consultant (IBCLC).
 What are the steps to follow?